w8msc/recipies/tikel_gomen.md

 2. Stir in seasonings (about 60 seconds)
 3. Add cabbage and potaotes.
 Stir, cover.
 Reduce heat to medium-low.
 4. Cook about 30 minutes, stir occasionally.

+## Options

+Substitute fresh ginger and other spices for pre-mix berbere spice blend